Beyond Thanksgiving

 I think we miss the most important thing about this holiday if we fail to realize that thanksgiving is superficial if it only touches on the unknown.
 Yes, it is good to thank others for the things they do for us.
 But who do we thank for things that are granted to us that are beyond our control?
 Who do we thank for the sun that warms the earth?
 Who gets the gratitude for the rain that waters the plants that gives us food to eat?
 Who do we thank for the miracles that happen around us every day – of birth, of health, of protection from dangers unseen, of the ability to take another breath?

 The Creator of all things, the God of the Bible, is knowable, personal, and in control of things we are not.
 He hears the prayers of those who call on Him, and He answers, whether we recognize Him or not.
 He searches the hearts and minds of men and women to see if any will seek Him.
 He waits patiently and loves unconditionally.
-In fact, He went to great lengths to show us that love, though we are often slow to see it.
+He went to great lengths to show us His love, though we are often slow to see it.

 Thanksgiving can, if we accept it, help us realize just how much God has done for us when He sent us Jesus–